 Welcome your families as they join the virtual platform.
-If able, encourage each participant to have their camera on and to enter their preferred name in the platform so you can call each individual by name.
+If able, encourage each participant to have his or her camera on and to enter the participant's preferred name in the platform so you can call each individual by name.
 If you are tracking attendance, let your coordinating facilitator help you with this task.